SaadSouilmi/QR/README.md

             self.order_queue.append_order(order_reg)
 ```

 And finally here, in case there is an order in the queue I execute it against the market's orderbook in case it's received before the pending regular order/alpha jump.
 Otherwise I just go on with whatever event comes first.
 One thing that I added recently is the `self.order_queue.has_regular_order` check which helps me ensure the queue has only one regular order at a time.
-It is a bit of a costly check and adds quite a bit of overhead but it was an easy fix to a situation where I would append to the order queue an order that is received by the market before the order at the far left(top) of the order queue.
-Another fix would be to make the order queue a `SortedDict` where the key is the `dt` the time an order hits the market, I should probably try that.

 I haven't written an extensive documentation or docstrings yet, but I hope this little explanation helps a bit.
 I have included a notebook with a little example.